-When working with any funky colors Mercuri always recommends a color-safe shampoo and conditioner.
-“I love working with color extend magnetics as that keeps the hair shiny and well hydrated,” she adds.
+When working with any funky colors use a color-safe shampoo and conditioner.
+Try color extend magnetics because they keep the hair shiny and well hydrated.

 When considering this look always remember you need to be okay with maintaining it.
 A toner every 5-6 weeks is necessary to keep its vibrancy.
 Treatments once a week at-home or in a salon are a must to keep your hair in good health.

 #29: Platinum Rose Gold

 Achieve this platinum rose gold hair color with a light dusted rose and platinum blonde hues.
 “It has enough rose gold while keeping it in the blonde family,” says hairstylist Zaid Bakeer of Annandale, VA.

 “Ideal for women with naturally light hair, hair must not be colored with dark box dye.
 Since these colors are dusted and pastel, they will not last long,” explains Bakeer.

 Depending on their wash routine, Bakeer says the color can last up to 3 weeks before turning blonde.
 Washing hair with rose-gold shampoo will help with longevity, too.